rodrigo455/AudioPortDevice/README.md

 ## Description

 This is a REDHAWK project that contains the source and build script for an AudioPort Device that implements JTNC Interfaces.
-It requires the `alsa` library and the following IDL Projects to be installed:
+It requires the `libasound` library and the following IDL Projects to be installed:

 * JTRS (jtrsInterfaces)
 * Packet (packetInterfaces)